 Date

 Dear (Parent):

 This letter is to notify you that the Community School

-District has received a (subpoena or court order) requesting copies of your cl hild's education records
+District has received a (subpoena or court order) requesting copies of your chi ld's education records

 The specific records requested are

-The school district has until (date on subpoena or court order) to deliver the docto (requesting party on subpoena or court order) .
-If you have any questions, plea contact me at (phone #) .
+The school district has until (date on subpoena or court order) to deliver the docu- to (requesting party on subpoena or court order) .
+If you have any questions, please contact me at (phone #) .
 Sincerely,

+(Principal or Superintendent)

 (Principal or Superintendent)